takkaO/OpenFontRender/README.md

 render.setEndWrite(my_end_write_function);     // optional
 ```

+If you have an object for drawing and it contains the necessary methods, you can also use ```setDrawer``` method instead.

 See [API.md](/doc/API.md) for more detailed instructions.

 ## Switch other FreeType version

 You can switch to any FreeType version in this library.
-We have confirmed that it works with 2.4.12 and 2.11.0.
+We have confirmed that it works with 2.4.12 and 2.12.1.
 Default version is 2.4.12 because it was the version that worked most stably.

 ### How to switch